 The Golden State has so much to offer, from the beautiful beaches and big cities to Lake Tahoe and everywhere in between.
 This state is truly miraculous.

-With all the things to do, it is easy for Californians to forget the costs associated with the end of one’s life.
+It is easy for Californians to forget the costs associated with final expenses.
 Typically families are not prepared for the shocking price tag that comes with celebrating the life of a loved one.

-This is a whole life insurance product that comes with four key benefits.
+Funeral insurance, also known as final expense and burial insurance, is a type of whole life insurance and comes with four key benefits.

 Price Lock: The price will never increase, which is a key factor for any seniors on a fixed income.
 When budgeting for your monthly expenses, it is a top priority to know the costs down to the penny to make sure you don’t run out of funds.
 This product gives much-needed financial clarity.